U.S. Sentencing Commission’s

 Budget and Expenditures

-In fiscal year 2018, the Commission received an annual appropriation of $18,699,000 toward continued fulfillment of the statutory duties set forth in the Sentencing Reform Act of 1984.
-The Commission did not request program increases for fiscal year 2019.
-The Commission continues to maximize existing resources and prioritize cost-containment and efficiency.
+For fiscal year 2019, the Commission received an annual appropriation of $18,953,000 to continue to fulfill statutory duties envisioned by the Sentencing Reform Act of 1984.
+The Commission appreciates the funding Congress has provided for the Commission’s fulfillment of its statutory responsibilities.
+The Commission did not request program increases for fiscal year 2020.
+The Commission continues to maximize its existing resources by prioritizing cost-containment and efficiency.

 - Conducting Research